bdafahim/OmniAssist/README.md

 python test_app.py
 ```

+## Web Interface

+The application provides a web interface at http://localhost:8000/ with:

+1. Chat Interface
+   - Real-time message display
+   - Message history
+   - Loading indicators
+   - Error handling

+2. Knowledge Update Interface
+   - Business type selection
+   - Dynamic form generation
+   - Real-time validation
+   - Success/error notifications
+   - Modal dialog interface

 ## Business Types

 The system supports different business types, which can be configured in the `.env` file:

 - `restaurant`: For restaurant ordering and inquiries
+  - Menu management
+  - Order handling
+  - Special requests
+  - Business hours

-- `real_estate`: For real estate property inquiries and viewing scheduling
+- `real_estate`: For real estate property inquiries

-## Next Steps

-- Integrate with Llama for more advanced language processing
-- Integrate with Pinecone for vector-based knowledge retrieval
-- Integrate with Piper for text-to-speech
-- Add database integration for persistent storage
-- Implement authentication and authorization
-- Add more business types and knowledge bases
+  - Property listings
+  - Viewing scheduling
+  - Property details
+  - Location information

+Note: Currently, the system is configured for the restaurant business type by default, but it can be easily adapted for other business types by modifying the `BUSINESS_TYPE` variable in the `.env` file.
+The knowledge base and conversation handling are designed to be extensible for different business domains.